AntonSol919/linkspace/index.md

 - @:me:local

 The top level names :local, :env, and :pub are special.
-The code to check the validity of a binding works well enough, but the overall system is not finished yet.
 You can take a look on how it integrates with linkspace in the [guide](./docs/guide/index.html#ABELNS).

+LNS is currently only partially operational.

-Registrations are open.
+Registrations for public names are open though.
 Read this page to find out how.

 ### What does a registration do?